Ari-wiseowl/Ari_BlueStampPortfolio/index.md

 //instead of
 pinMode(2, INPUT);
 ```
-This time, it worked a little bit: when I was pressing the button, it outputed 1, and when I was not, it outputed 0.
-However, sometimes it randomly outputed 1.
-That was when I decided to use seperate buttons instead of the built in buttons on the joystick.
-When I tried out the regular buttons, it acually worked!
+This time, it worked a little bit: when I was pressing the button, it outputted 1, and when I was not, it outputted 0.
+However, sometimes it randomly outputs 1.
+That was when I decided to use separate buttons instead of the built-in buttons on the joystick.
+When I tried out the regular buttons, it worked!
 After that, I worked on the code for my first dance.

 **Dance 1**

+kl
 ## Next Steps
 **Preparing for Demo Night**
 - Make the Robot Dance with the Joystick button